 The kicker: college sets you up for almost no real world business experiences.
 If your goals are to get a job, you will learn everything about that job in the first few months.

-The vague concepts that are taught in college, such as business, economics, entrepreneurship (Haha!) and others will have little bearing in the professional world.
+The vague concepts that are taught in college, such as business, economics, entrepreneurship (The irony!) and others will have little bearing in the professional world.
 Especially as an entrepreneur.

-Humor me by entertaining this thought for a second: unless the professor of your entrepreneurship class is a self-made, self-educated millionaire thanks to his outside businesses, he has NO idea what he’s talking about.
+Humor me by entertaining this thought for a second: unless the professor of your entrepreneurship class is a self-made, self-educated millionaire thanks to his outside businesses, he has NO idea what he’s talking about in application.

 You are learning entrepreneurship from an employee.
 An employee learning from a book, not experiences, nonetheless.